shorebirdtech/website/src/pages/jobs.md

 ## Problem: App Development is Broken

 App development is broken.
-The default answer to "write an app" is write it once for iOS, once for Android and once for the web (possibly more places).
+The default answer to "write an app" is write it once for iOS, once for Android, and once for the web (possibly more places).
 Businesses write the same app at least twice at 2x the necessary costs, with redundant code-bases, teams, bug lists.